 The person who lives in that house must have the same “neighborly” issues we have because he has a security camera on the front gate.
 And the “delivery” was captured on video.

-for your viewing pleasure.
+Here it is for your viewing pleasure.

 Clearly this is not a PR or social media crisis.
 It is a customer service crisis.
 But, similar to the Papa John’s incident, it became a PR crisis when the customer posted the video on YouTube (which got 5 million views in five days).

 What did FedEx do, in return?

 It did not ignore the video.
 It did not ignore the crisis.
 It did not stick its heads in the sand and pretend the video (that now has 9 million views) doesn’t exist.

 Instead, the company took to YouTube and created its own video.
 Just like Domino’s did in 2008 when a YouTube video of a franchisee’s employees sneezing and spitting in food went viral.

 In a blog post accompanying an embedded version of the video, Matthew Thornton, III, senior VP of FedEx Express U.S. Operations, said: